bbengfort/bbengfort.github.io/_posts/2017-07-21-event-dispatcher.md

 categories: snippets
 ---

 The event dispatcher pattern is extremely common in software design, particularly in languages like JavaScript that are primarily used for user interface work.
 The dispatcher is an object (usually a mixin to other objects) that can _register_ callback functions for particular events.
 Then when a _dispatch_ method is called with an event, the dispatcher calls each callback function in order of their registration and passes them a copy of the event.
-In this snippet, I'm presenting a version in Go that has been incredibly stable and useful in my code.
+In fact, I've already written a version of this pattern in Python: [Implementing Observers with Events]({% post_url 2016-02-16-observer-pattern %})  In this snippet, I'm presenting a version in Go that has been incredibly stable and useful in my code.

 There are three types in the snippet below: